stellar/java-stellar-anchor-sdk/payment-circle/src/main/java/org/stellar/anchor/paymentservice/circle/Readme.md

 - CircleWallet->CircleWallet
 - CircleWallet->Stellar
 - CircleWallet->BankWire
-   - ATTENTION: in order to send a payment to a wire account you first need to create this account using the Circle API.
+   - ATTENTION: in order to send a payment to a wire account you first need to create this wire account using the Circle API.
 Please refer to the [Creating a Bank Wire Account](#creating-a-bank-wire-account) section for more info.

 Usage: